 You'll also need to complete an Application for Certificate of Title and Registration for Motor Vehicle or Manufactured Home/Mobile Home (Form 400), proof of insurance, a receipt that shows you paid your property tax on the vehicle, and you must be prepared to pay all registration fees.

-Yes, a South Carolina bill of sale is required to register a boat.
-The State provides a certified bill of sale for your use.
-It also has a Watercraft / Outboard Motor Application that must be completed.
+Yes.
+A South Carolina bill of sale form is required to register a boat.
+The State provides a bill of sale within its Watercraft / Outboard Motor Application.
 This form also provides you with fee information.